 Scope

-The purpose of this report is to investigate in a new direction the possible expansion of the number of VHF maritime voice channels based on the implementation of digital technology.
-Analyses concerning reliability, GMDSS, mode of operation (simplex/duplex), bandwidth, range, etc. are the necessary milestones to decide on the feasibility of implementation of digital voice radio telephony in the VHF maritime mobile band
+The purpose of this report is to investigate a new approach for the possible expansion of the number of VHF maritime voice channels based on the implementation of digital technology.
+Analyses concerning operational reliability, impacts to the GMDSS, mode of operation (simplex/duplex), bandwidth, range, etc. are the necessary objectives to determine the feasibility of implementation of digital voice radio telephony in the VHF maritime mobile band

 The Report contains of seven chapters: